netlify/plugins/docs/CONTRIBUTING.md

 The latest version of a Build Plugin must be specified in the `version` field in `plugins.json`.
 When updating a plugin, be sure to test the new version [locally](https://docs.netlify.com/cli/get-started/#run-builds-locally) and [on Netlify](https://docs.netlify.com/configure-builds/build-plugins/#install-a-plugin) before submitting.

-The `version` and `compatibility` fields are used to select the version of plugins installed from the [Netlify plugins directory](https://docs.netlify.com/configure-builds/build-plugins/#ui-installation).
-This does not apply to plugins installed in the [site's `package.json`](https://docs.netlify.com/configure-builds/build-plugins/#file-based-installation).
+When a user installs a plugin from the  [Netlify plugins directory](https://docs.netlify.com/configure-builds/build-plugins/#ui-installation), the `version` and `compatibility` fields are used to determine the plugin version that's installed.
+When a user installs a plugin in a [site's `package.json`](https://docs.netlify.com/configure-builds/build-plugins/#file-based-installation), they can specify a plugin version manually instead.

 ### Major releases